vocdoni/docs/docs/architecture/services/gateway.md

 + `Census API` access to the Census Service
 + `Vote API` access to the Vochain methods for voting
 + `Results API` access to the Vochain methods for computing election results
++ `Indexer API` access to the Indexer methods for analyzing the Vochain
 + `File API` access to P2P file storage methods

 These APIs can be used by web and mobile clients using an HTTP/WS endpoint.